gcgarner/IOTstack/docs/Containers/NextCloud.md

 The logical router on each network takes the `.0.1` address.

-> The reason why two octets are devoted to the host address is because a /16 network prefix implies a 16-bit host portion, and each octet describes 8 bits.
+> The reason why two octets are devoted to the host address is because a /16 network prefix implies a 16-bit host portion.
+Each octet describes 8 bits.

 As each container is brought up, the network(s) it joins are governed by the following rules: